Introduction

 - Oversight to prevent discriminatory practices

-Utilization ratios are applied uniformly as mathematical inputs, not demographic characteristics.
+Scoring models apply utilization ratios uniformly as mathematical inputs, not as demographic characteristics.

 Summary: A Data-Based Understanding of Credit Utilization